oemof/oemof-thermal/docs/getting_started.rst

 instantiate a :class:`Facade` using only keyword arguments.
 Under the hood the :class:`Facade` then uses these arguments to construct an `oemof.solph` component and sets it up to be easily used in an :py:obj:`EnergySystem`.
 Usually, a subset of the attributes of the parent class remains while another part can be addressed by more specific or simpler attributes.
-In oemof.thermal each technology has a facade class, that can be found in the module oemof.thermal.facades.
+In oemof.thermal, some of the technologies have a facade class that can be found in the module oemof.thermal.facades.
 See the :ref:`api reference for the facade module <api_label>` for further information on the structure of these classes.